 A cataract is a dense and cloudy formation in the lens of the eye, caused by the accumulation of proteins in your eyes.
 The gradual accumulation of proteins produces lumps that sit over the lens, preventing it from sending clear images to the retina and the brain.
 Cataracts are extremely common amongst older individuals, and approximately half of all people in the United States undergo a cataract surgery by 80 years of age.
 Cataracts can initially be treated with bright lights and glasses, but you may need to consider cataract surgeries if they progress significantly.

 Macular degeneration is an eye condition afflicting the macula, i.e., the central part of the retina responsible for 20/20 vision and color vision.
 Age-related macular degeneration (AMD) is a progressive eye disease common amongst individuals over 60 years of age.
 If left untreated, macular degeneration causes severe vision loss.
 It’s advisable to diagnose and treat AMD at the earliest stage possible.

 Schedule A Comprehensive Eye Examination to Diagnose & Treat Your Vision Problems

 At Pack and Bianes Vision Care Optometry, we administer a wide range of screening tests and assessments to diagnose the root cause of your vision problems.
 We aim to provide conservative treatments that restore optimal vision and prevent your vision problems from worsening.
-If you’re concerned about your eyesight, schedule an appointment with our exceptional optometrists in Terra Nova today.
+If you’re concerned about your eyesight, schedule an appointment today.